What Is a Permalink in SEO?

 - Choose Permalinks.

-Then, you’ll see a special interface where you can set up permalinks in WordPress.
+Then, you’ll see a special interface where you can set everything up.

 If you read our article attentively, you won’t choose the “Plain” or “Numeric” type of URL as your preferred one.
 The slugs, in this case, will be too generic.
-Random numbers in your URL won’t help either Google crawlers or users to navigate effectively.
+Random numbers in your web address won’t help either Google crawlers or users to navigate effectively.

 However, the “Date and name,” “Month and name,” “Post name,” and “Custom structure” options are good to go.